CMB-BNU/PLAINS/README.md

-# PLAINS: Pangenomic-level assembly and analysis of long Insertions
+# PLAINS: Pangenome-level assembly and analysis of long Insertions
 A streamlined, comprehensive pipeline for prediction and analysis of long insertions using whole-genome resequencing

 ## Dependencies